-Because of the nature of Mr. Corngold’s work, many of his most successful matters have not resulted in public charges and remain confidential.
+Because of the nature of Eric’s work, many of his most successful matters have not resulted in public charges and remain confidential.

 Representation of a multinational food corporation in connection with an ongoing investigation by the New York Attorney General.